digidem/mapeo-rfc/RFC-003-mapeo-core.md

 instance, which means that the applications cannot easily control the lifecycle of Mapeo Core separately from the server.

-1.4.
-No compatible RPC package
+#### 1.4.
+Complex API & DRY

 Platforms that have separate processes for their renderer and for NodeJS need two-way communication with Mapeo Core (which generally runs on the NodeJS process).
-Right now HTTP is used via Mapeo Server, but a simpler RPC-like interface could be used to properly retrieve and control the Mapeo Core NodeJS process.
+Right now HTTP is used via Mapeo Server, but a simpler interface could be used to properly retrieve and control the Mapeo Core NodeJS process.
-Because there is no canonical implementation of an RPC package for Mapeo Core, each client application must invent it's own RPC implementation.
-This means higher barriers for testing and correctness for each application that wants to be comaptible with Mapeo.
+Because there is no canonical implementation for Mapeo Core, each client application must invent it's own implementation.
+This means higher barriers for testing and correctness for each application that wants to be comaptible with Mapeo Core.

 # 2. Proposal